libbyshoop/database-book/_sources/13MatchJoin/00MJIntro.rst

 |

 .. image:: ../img/MatchJoin/Ach_Skill_LDS_frag.png
-    :width: 220px
+    :width: 320px
     :align: center
     :alt: Creature database Achievement - Skill many to one shape

 |

 Next let's recall the columns of each of the two relations that were created from these entities.
-In the following image, we have emphasized the foreign key column in Achievement that matches the identifying column of Skill, namely skillCode.
+In the following image, we have emphasized the foreign key column in Achievement that matches the identifying column of Skill, namely skillCode, by highlighting it in green.

 |

 .. image:: ../img/MatchJoin/Skill_Ach_columns.png
-    :width: 520px
     :align: center
-    :alt: Creature database Achievement - Skill many to one shape
+    :alt: columns of Skill and Achievement

 |